European and global security

 After having worked for NATO's Office for Information and Press (1995-1997) he became CEO of the companies Allied Consultants and Dune Enterprises (1997-2002), where he dealt with electronic (crisis-) communication at the North Atlantic Treaty Organisation (NATO), the Western European Union (WEU), the High Representative for Bosnia and Herzegovina, the Stability Pact, various international Parliamentary assemblies and the Belgian Federal Government.

 Since 2002, Anthony is full-time Executive Director of the Institute for European Studies (IES).
 He is also member of the Audit Committee of the Erasmus Hogeschool and Advisor to the President of the Brussels University Alliance (BUA).
-He combines his function at the IES with the ad-interim and part-time directorship of UNU-CRIS.
+He combines his function at the IES with the part-time special advisor to the director role at UNU-CRIS.